What is a Group?

 The group.length property can be used to check how many sprites are in a group.
 In this example the while loop condition is true as long as the dots group has less than 24 sprites.

-In the mini example, new dots.Sprite creates a sprite that inherits the dots group's color, y position, and diameter.
+In the code example, new dots.Sprite creates a sprite that inherits the dots group's color, y position, and diameter.
 Each dot is assigned a unique x position.

 I call this "soft inheritance" because a group acts as a blueprint for new group sprites.